Notepatra Notepatra v0.1.114 docs

 Path A — Click [Install charts pack] in the app

-When you ask the AI Assistant to chart something in Data Analyst mode, the lite binary shows the 📊 Chart rendering requires the Charts Pack card with two buttons:
+When you ask the AI Assistant to chart something in Data Analyst mode, the lite binary shows a Chart rendering requires the Charts Pack card with two buttons:

 Path B — Download the Full flavor manually